aclark4life/django-mongodb-cli/docs/index.rst

 - The test suite is run with Django MongoDB Backend
 - The test results are recorded
-- The test suite is updated to integrate with Django MongoDB Backend
+- The test suite is updated to be backend agnostic